geoaigroup/GEOAI-ECRS2023/Zero-Shot Refinement of Buildings Segmentation Models using SAM/README.md

 ## Getting Started
 Our code is designed to have predicted results of CNN model as shapefiles, and also it can be adjusted to have another input type.

+For a quick testing demo, you can download [data.zip](https://github.com/geoaigroup/GEOAI-ECRS2023/blob/main/Zero-Shot%20Refinement%20of%20Buildings%20Segmentation%20Models%20using%20SAM/resources/data.zip) and [pred_shapefile.zip](https://github.com/geoaigroup/GEOAI-ECRS2023/blob/main/Zero-Shot%20Refinement%20of%20Buildings%20Segmentation%20Models%20using%20SAM/resources/pred_shapefile.zip) in the [resources](https://github.com/geoaigroup/GEOAI-ECRS2023/tree/main/Zero-Shot%20Refinement%20of%20Buildings%20Segmentation%20Models%20using%20SAM/resources) directory.

-First you can adjust paths of source images, predicted results of CNN model and output prediction in the path cell as illustrated:
+For full data testing you can adjust paths of source images, predicted results of CNN model and output prediction in the path cell:

 ```
 # Paths